Skip to content

 Knutson et al. (2015) examines the impact of 21st-century projected climate changes (CMIP5, RCP4.5 scenario) on a number of tropical cyclone metrics, using the GFDL hurricane model to downscale storms in all basins from one of the lower resolution global atmospheric models mentioned above.
 Key findings from these experiments include: fewer tropical cyclones globally in a warmer late-twenty-first-century climate (Figure 11), but also an increase in average cyclone intensity, the number and occurrence days of very intense category 4 and 5 storms in most basins (Figure 12) and in tropical cyclone precipitation rates (Figure 13).

 Based on current published results, we conclude that at the global scale: a future increase in tropical cyclone precipitation rates is likely; an increase in tropical cyclone intensity is likely; an increase in very intense (category 4 and 5) tropical cyclones is more likely than not; and there is medium confidence in a decrease in the frequency of weaker tropical cyclones.
-Existing studies suggest a tropical cyclone windspeed increase of about 1-10% and a tropical cyclone precipitation rate increase of about 10-15% for a moderate (2 degree Celsius) global warming scenario.
-These global projections are similar to the consensus findings from a review of earlier studies in the 2010 WMO assessment.
+Existing studies suggest a tropical cyclone windspeed increase of about 1-10% and a tropical cyclone precipitation rate increase of about 14% (+6 to +22%) for a 2 degree Celsius global warming scenario.
+While the median model projection of 14% is close to the rate at which water vapor increases in the atmospheric with climate warming (7% per degree Celsius SST warming), some model projections exceed this rate.
+Liu et al. (2019) find that this “super-Clausius-Clapeyron” rate of tropical cyclone precipitation increase is due to the additional effect on precipitation of a strengthening of the storm’s circulation intensity in their model.
+The above global projections are similar to the consensus findings from a review of earlier studies in the 2010 WMO assessment.
 [According to climate change assessments, there is medium confidence for a detectable human contribution to past observed increases in heavy precipitation in general over global land regions and for the United States, although this increase has not been formally detected for hurricane precipitation alone.]

 These global-scale changes are not necessarily projected to occur in all tropical cyclone basins.
 For example, Knutson et al. (2015) projects an increase in tropical storm frequency in the Northeast Pacific and near Hawaii, and a decrease in category 4-5 storm days over much of the southern hemisphere basins and parts of the northwest Pacific basin–both at variance with the global-scale projected changes.
 These differences in responses between basins seem to be linked to how much SSTs increase in a given region compared to the tropical mean increase in SST.
 Basins that warm more than the tropical average tend to show larger increases in tropical cyclone activity for a number of metrics.